 Our work at the ICR mainly uses mice, which can grow tumours which mimic those of human cancer patients.
 Studies of cancer in mice mimic the complex way tumours grow and spread in people with cancer.

 Mice can be easily genetically altered to allow us to study the genetic causes of cancer and reproduce tumour types which naturally occur in humans in the correct tissues and body systems, for example we use mice which have been genetically engineered so they develop the equivalent of children’s cancers affecting the brain and nervous system.
 We have had great success in developing treatments for these cancer types which have helped many children.

 In other studies we implant cancer cells from a patient’s tumour into a mouse organ.
 This has the advantage that we can study a human cancer with a whole organism.

 We also conduct some studies in rats.
 We use rats when we need to work on a slightly larger animal, if for example the research involves studying blood vessels, involves surgery or some types of imaging.

 Each year we record the number of animals that we have used at the ICR, to report back to the Home Office.
-Information from the last seven years is shown in the table below.
+Information from the last eight years is shown in the table below.

 Common procedures include giving drugs through injections or through a tube into their stomach.
 We also do surgical procedures on some mice and rats under anaesthetic – for example to implant tumour cells under the skin.

 We will try new treatments in mice before selecting the most promising to take forward into clinical trials in patients.
 You can read more about this work in a case study on using mice to help discover new treatments for childhood cancers.